 Scandals, adulterers, the life of unbridled luxury and the love affairs of the private life of the stars spread through the press, to create an aura of unattainable myth on the world of cinema.
 World of enormous wealth and adventurous lives that lower-class audiences can experience through the daydream of the big screen.

-The censorship and morality of Hollywood films
+The Censorship and Morality of Hollywood Movies

 The church and religious groups do not look kindly on the news stories and the exaggerated riches of the Hollywood world and begin to take sides against it along with the right-thinking Americans of the time.
 This is why Hollywood, feeling in danger, in search of legitimacy, decides to start a moralistic and censorship-controlled editorial policy for its films.